AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-app-area.md

 ---
-group: testing
-title: Application Area Annotation in the Integration Testing Framework
+title: Application Area Annotation | Commerce Testing
+description:
 ---

+# Application area annotation

 Configure a test environment in scope of the particular [application area][] with the `@magentoAppArea` annotation.